Bios (short and longer)

 Karen McCreedy, who grew up in Staffordshire, now lives in West Sussex, after spending twenty years in London.
 Her first published piece appeared in 'Yours' magazine in 1996 and she has since written articles on films and British history for a number of magazines including ‘Evergreen’, ‘Classic Television’, and ‘Best of British’.
 In 2009, her essay on ‘British Propaganda Films of the Second World War’ was published in ‘Under Fire: A Century of War Movies’ (Ian Allen Publishing).
 Her short stories have appeared online and in anthologies by Fiction Brigade, Zharmae, Audio Arcadia, Luna Station Publishing, Horrified Press, Reflex Fiction and NewCon Press.
 Karen also won second prize in Writers’ News magazine’s ‘Comeuppance’ competition in 2014 with her short story ‘Hero’; and took the runner-up spot again in the Bognor Regis Writers' Club 2019 Short Story competition with a story entitled 'The Godfather'.

-Her first novel, ‘Unreachable Skies’, was published by Mirror World in 2018; the sequel, 'Exile' will be published in September 2019.
+Her first novel, ‘Unreachable Skies’, was published by Mirror World in 2018; the sequel, 'Exile' was published in September 2019; and the final book in the trilogy, 'Ascent' will be out in September 2020.

 Karen’s day-jobs have included various Civil Service posts, a summer patrolling the foreshore in Bognor Regis, and admin work at the University of Chichester.
 She has now retired, and when not writing, she enjoys reading, watching films, local WI and U3A activities, volunteering with the South Downs National Park Volunteer Rangers, and spending time with friends and family.
 She has also flown in a Spitfire!